 The Last Good Man is a powerful, complex, and very human tale.

-Note: There's no preorder option yet, but PLEASE DO signup for my newsletter.
-You’ll not only get news about The Last Good Man, but you’ll also get news about DEALS on Linda's other books.
+You'll not only get news about The Last Good Man, but I'll also let you know about DEALS on my other books.

 "The Last Good Man is a compelling and subversive novel, told by unique characters, especially True Brighton: sympathetic, prickly, determined, all too human.
 Linda Nagata has impressive insights into technological advances and their potential effects.
 Not to mention some very cool invented AI critters....
 It was a privilege to read TLGM before its publication." —Hugo and Nebula award-winning author Vonda N. McIntyre, author of Dreamsnake, Starfarers, and The Moon and the Sun.

 I asked to see an advanced copy of The Last Good Man: with the caveat that I was very busy and might not get to it.
 I was just going to glance at the first few pages but looked up to find myself halfway through the book in the wee hours of the morning.
 Only an early morning appointment kept me from reading on but I finished it the following evening.

 Welcome to the future of war.
 Soldiers on the ground depend more on their augmented reality visors, net connections, and hosts of robotic allies, than their rifles, but as long as they tread in harm's way, certain things do not change, including collateral damage, ethical challenges, and the grief of a mother, a warrior herself, when her son dies in action.